openvisionapi/ova-server/Readme.md

 ### Code Style Checks

-Black and mypy are used to ensure that contributions are stylized in a uniform manner.
+ruff and mypy are used to ensure that contributions are stylized in a uniform manner.

-- [Black](https://github.com/psf/black) is used for code formatting
+- [Ruff](https://github.com/astral-sh/ruff) is used as a linter and a code formatter.
 - [mypy](https://github.com/python/mypy) is used for static typing

 ## 🔧 Tests